Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Malware Detection and Classification

+In recent years, machine learning and statistical approaches have been used as an alternative to the blacklisting method and several approaches have been proposed in order to detect malicious code.
+One of such approaches is precisely by analysing the executable content of the malware through $n$-gram profiles \citep[see {\it e.g.}][]{Kolter2004, Pektas2011}.
 It is important to remark that malware detection is not the only task required when dealing with malicious software.
 In order to understand their infectious process, their potential threat level and therefore, how to be well-protected against these malicious software, there is a need to correctly identify the family to which they belong.
-Accurate classification may also speed-up the process of reverse-engineering to fix computer systems that were infected as well as for developing security patches to prevent more computers to become infected.
+The accurate classification may also speed-up the process of reverse-engineering to fix computer systems that were infected as well as for developing security patches to prevent more computers to become infected.
 Of course, this classification task can also be done through an $n$-gram profile analysis of the hexadecimal code.

 Before introducing the data used it is important to remark that in computer science, the byte is the basic unit of information for storage and processing, and it is most commonly represented by a sequence of 8 binary digits or bits.
 Every instruction given to a computer can be broken down into sequences of bytes, which form the instruction's binary code.
-These binary sequences can be expressed in a more condensed form using the hexadecimal notation that is, each byte is represented as the combination of two elements of the set $\{0,1,...,9,A,B,...,F\}$.
+These binary sequences can be expressed in a more condensed form using the hexadecimal notation that is, each byte is represented as the combination of two elements of the set $\mathcal{T}=\{0,1,...,9,A,B,...,F\}$.
 For example, considering the hexadecimal representation of the code extract of a malicious software, given by $00 00 1C 40 2A 28$, and $n=4$ we take all the possible sequences of 4 contiguous bytes to create the set of $4$-grams, that is $\{00 00 1C 40, 00 1C 40 2A, 1C 40 2A 28\}$.
 This data processing is then performed in the complete code for all the malicious and benign software (if applicable).

-\subsubsection{Data}
+\subsection{Data}